theangelang/variantMapper/README.md

 The `processVariantData` function can take in variant data in either protein form or genomic form.
-If the variants are in protein form this refers to missense mutations where the wild type and alternate amino acids are listed.
-If the variants are in genomic form they will list the genomic position, reference allele, and alternate allele.
-Note variantMapper currently only looks at SNVs for mutations in genomic form.
+If the variants are in protein form this refers to missense mutations where the wild type and alternate amino acids are listed in addition to residue position.
+If the variants are in genomic form they will list the chromosome, start genomic position, end genomic position, reference allele, and alternate allele.
+Note variantMapper currently only looks at missense mutations in protein form and SNVs for mutations in genomic form.

 The `getEveScores` function assigns an EVE score to each residue with a possible EVE score based on the variant of interest.